Garg56/control-copy-music4jellyfin/README.md

-# Control or copy music to Jellyfin
+# Check or copy music to Jellyfin

 _Check your music or copy it to Jellyfin._

+You have your classified and ordered music in your reference folder, and you want :

+- to check if Jellyfin will integrate it,
+- copy your music to a Jellyfin folder.

-A simple bash script[^1] to check your music referential.
+Here, a simple bash script[^1] to check or copy your music referential.

 ## Step 1: Initial referential repository